marshuang80/penet/README.md

 # PENet
-This repository contains the model (PENet) described in the paper *"PENet: A Scalable Deep-learning model for Automated Diagnosis of Pulmonary Embolism Using Volumetric CT Scan"* published on Nature Digital Medicine.
+This repository contains the model (PENet) described in the paper *"PENet: A Scalable Deep-learning model for Automated Diagnosis of Pulmonary Embolism Using Volumetric CT Scan"* published on Nature Digital Medicine. [manuscript link](https://www-nature-com.stanford.idm.oclc.org/articles/s41746-020-0266-y)

-### Table of Contents
+## Table of Contents
 0. [Introduction](#introduction)
 0. [Citation](#citation)
 0. [Results](#results)
 0. [Usage](#usage)

-### Introduction
+## Introduction

 Pulmonary Embolism (PE) is responsible for 180,000 deaths per year in the US alone.
 The gold standard diagnostic modality for PE is computed tomography pulmonary angiography (CTPA) which is interpreted by radiologists.
 Studies have shown that prompt diagnosis and treatment can greatly reduce morbidity and mortality, yet PE remains among the diagnoses most frequently missed or delayed due to lack of radiologist availability and physician fatigue.
 Therefore, there is an urgency in automating accurate interpretation and timely reporting of CTPA examinations to the immediate attention of physicians.